-As you can see we overlock a border of yarn approximately 15mm wide.
+As you can see, we overlock a border of yarn approximately 14mm wide.
 This will provide an outstanding finish to any Carpet Remnant and will also prevent your carpet from fraying.

 Question About Carpet Offcuts?

-You should work out what sizes you require for areas that needs mats, usually doorways or traffic areas to help protect the new carpet etc. You then need to check if there is enough carpet remnants left over to make up the mats you require.
+You should work out what sizes you require for areas that needs mats, usually doorways or traffic areas to help protect the new carpet.
+You then need to check if there is enough carpet remnants left over to make up the mats you require.

 How Should I Have the Corners of My Mats or Runners Finished Off?

-For the majority of all Carpet Mats rounded corners are recommended, the reason is this, it helps prevent the corners from curling up or dog earing, plus it’s stronger as it’s a continual stitch, not to mention a neater finish, where as square corners have a weak spot where the overlocking starts and stops.
+For the majority of Carpet Mats, rounded corners are recommended.
+The reason is that it helps prevent the corners from curling up (otherwise known as "dog earing"), as well as the fact it’s stronger as it is a continual stitch.
+It also adds a neater finish, whereas square corners have a weak spot where the overlocking starts and stops.

-The standard method used for overlocking the ends of carpet runners is to have square corners, this is for a few reasons, firstly, there is usually a pattern on hallway runners and having round corners would cut part of the pattern off.
-Secondly, we can’t always match the edging colour, so with square corners the overlocking is only adjoining the original stitching at the very tip making it is less noticeable.
+The standard method used for overlocking the ends of carpet runners and significantly larger rugs is to have square corners.
+This is for a few reasons.
+Firstly, there is usually a pattern on hallway runners, thus having round corners would cut part of the pattern off.
+Secondly, we can’t always match the edging colour, so with square corners the overlocking is only adjoining the original stitching at the very tip, making it is less noticeable.

 What Overlocking Colour to Use?